|No GRE Required||100% Online||No Thesis Required|

-Offered online through the College of Agricultural and Environmental Sciences, the University of Georgia’s online Master of Food Technology (MFT) will teach you how to maximize in-line processing efficiencies, improve food product quality and safety and implement good manufacturing practices in line with current regulation, food safety and HAACP practices.
+Offered online through the College of Agricultural and Environmental Sciences, the University of Georgia’s online Master of Food Technology will teach you how to maximize in-line processing efficiencies, improve food product quality and safety and implement good manufacturing practices in line with current regulations, food safety, and HAACP practices.

 Visit the Office of Student Financial Aid for information about financial assistance.

 Consult your employer about the availability of tuition reimbursement or tuition assistance programs.

 Active duty military, veterans, and military families should visit Veterans Educational Benefits to take full advantage of available financial assistance and educational benefits.